Anna Atkins: Later life and work

+The Victoria and Albert Museum, London, holds a number of original works in their library - large plates not from Photographs of British Algae.

 Atkins retained the algae, ferns and other plants that she used in her work and in 1865 donated the collection to the British Museum.

 She died at Halstead Place in 1871 of "paralysis, rheumatism, and exhaustion" at the age of 72.

 In popular culture

 On 16 March 2015, Internet search engine Google commemorated Atkins's 216th birthday by placing a Google Doodle image of bluish leaf shapes on a darker background on its search page to represent her cyanoprint work.

 Atkins' work was a major feature in the New Realities Photography in the Nineteenth Century exhibition held in the Rijksmuseum, Amsterdam, June – September 2017.

+Poet Jessy Randall included a tribute to Atkins in her 2025 collection of poems about women scientists, The Path of Most Resistance.